ishaantek/UniverseList/README.md

   * The MongoDB URL can be either a local server or a remote one.
 Atlas provides a free tier with 500mb.
   * The minimum and maximum lengths for bot / server description and summary are in characters.

+## Credits

+Most of the site created by (Vital Developement)[https://github.com/VitalDevelopment/].
+Few bug fixes by Ishaantek#0001.

 ## License

 Released under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.